-Updated releases of the reference book may contain new or updated rules, conventions, standards and guidance.
-Existing content in the previous release of the reference book may have been deleted.
+Updated releases of the National Clinical Coding Standards for OPCS-4 may contain new or updated rules, conventions, standards and guidance or they may have been deleted.
 In each case the updates are made in a consistent manner and are identified in the summary of changes.
-Users can also refer back to previous reference books to see how the standard and codes were applied historically.
+Users can also refer back to previous versions to see how the standard and codes were applied historically.